MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. Verify that there are blocked file activities.
     1. If there is an activity, expand the activity drawer by clicking on the activity
     1. On the activity drawer's **General** tab, click the matched policies link, to verify the policy you enforced is present.
-    1. If you do not see your policy, see [Creating access and session policies](#creating-access-and-session-policies).
+    1. If you don't see your policy, see [Creating access and session policies](#creating-access-and-session-policies).
     1. If you see **Access blocked/allowed due to Default Behavior**, this indicates that the system was down and the default behavior was applied.
         1. To change the default behavior, in Defender for Cloud Apps, in the menu bar, click the settings cog, and then select **Settings**.
 Then under **Conditional Access App Control**, select **Default Behavior**, and set the default behavior to **Allow** or **Block** access.
         1. Go to `https://status.cloudappsecurity.com/` and monitor notifications about system downtime.